Podiatry Billing Services in New Mexico

 Every NM payer has specific rules for podiatry claims.
 Here's how we navigate them.

-Presbyterian Health Plan processes the largest share of New Mexico commercial podiatry claims.
+Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico processes the largest share of New Mexico commercial podiatry claims.
 We know their NM specific fee schedules, prior authorization requirements for podiatry procedures, and their appeal timelines when claims are denied.
 Medicare does not cover routine foot care (nail trimming, callus removal) unless a qualifying systemic condition and class finding are documented.

-Centennial Care routes podiatry patients through 3 managed care plans: BCBS NM, Presbyterian, Western Sky.
+Turquoise Care (replaced Centennial Care July 1, 2024) routes podiatry patients through 4 managed care plans: Blue Cross Blue Shield of New Mexico, Molina Healthcare of New Mexico (new July 2024), Presbyterian Health Plan, and 1 more.
 Each MCO has its own podiatry authorization and billing rules that we manage.

-Novitas Solutions processes Medicare podiatry claims in New Mexico with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around diabetic foot care certification to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction H) processes Medicare podiatry claims in New Mexico with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction H)'s policies around diabetic foot care certification to prevent medical necessity denials.

 Denial Prevention for New Mexico Podiatry